danielbodnar/awesome-stars/README.md

 ## django

+- [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results using a reader LLM, then prompts Generative AI, enabling you to get answer
 - [rsinger86/drf-access-policy](https://github.com/rsinger86/drf-access-policy) - Declarative access policies/permissions modeled after AWS' IAM policies.
 - [apptension/saas-boilerplate](https://github.com/apptension/saas-boilerplate) - SaaS Boilerplate - Open Source and free SaaS stack that lets you build SaaS products faster in React, Django and AWS.
 Focus on essential business logic instead of coding repeatable features!
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.